okabee-dic/get_lyric_jp_ruby/README.md

 in default, getlyric.rb gets from utamap.com.
 when -k option is set, gets from kget.jp.
 kget.jp has more lyrics of japanese songs, but slower than utamap.com.
+-f option will write lyrics down to the file &lt;artist&gt; - &lt;title&gt;.txt on the current directory.

 ## Demo